mariadb-operator/mariadb-operator/ADOPTERS.md

 - `<YOUR-COMPANY>`

-Feel free open a PR and add your company to the list!
+Feel free open a PR and add your company or project to the list!